-- GWSPH is proud to have a full-time and part-time faculty body with extensive federal, state and local (public) and private sector practice, academic and research experience with many of our faculty working in and across sectors throughout their careers. - GWSPH is fortunate to have a remarkable core of adjunct faculty who engage in teaching and mentoring and share their professional experience in real-time with students inside and outside of the classroom.
+- GWSPH is proud to have a full-time and part-time faculty body with extensive experience in public-sector (federal, state and local) and private-sector practice as well as academia and research.
+Many of our faculty have worked in and across sectors throughout their careers. - GWSPH is fortunate to have a remarkable core of adjunct faculty who engage in teaching and mentoring and share their professional experience in real time with students inside and outside of the classroom.

 - Some of our most senior and experienced faculty are retiring or nearing retirement.
-We are focusing on recruiting early career professionals who can be mentored by the more experienced faculty. - Navigating transitions for faculty who move from the tenure track to a different classification that better reflects their work and professional goals can be a challenge. - Our faculty are highly visible and sought-after by other schools and programs as well as other organizations.
-We are not always able to offer competitive retention packages.
+We are focusing on recruiting early career professionals who can be mentored by the more experienced faculty. - Navigating transitions for faculty who move from the tenure track to a different classification that better reflects their work and professional goals can be a challenge. - Our faculty are highly visible and sought after by other schools and programs as well as other organizations.
+We cannot always offer competitive retention packages.

-• We will continue to recruit, hire and retain a remarkable faculty in terms of experience and interests that are aligned with the mission and strategic goals of the school.
+• We will continue to recruit, hire and retain a remarkable faculty in terms of experience and interests, who are aligned with the mission and strategic goals of the school.